-Woolworths – A little pricey but also the best quality food by far, not only within South Africa but worldwide; well-known especially for its fresh produce and good meat.
-It’s hard to go back to anything else after shopping at "Woolies".
+Woolworths – A little pricey but also the best quality food by far, well known especially for its fresh produce and good meat.
+It’s hard to go back to anything else after shopping at 'Woolies'.

-Spar – Less expensive than Woolworths but generally not the best quality; larger selection, especially at Superspar centres, with many imported brands and a nice deli; good European bread selection.
+Spar – Less expensive than Woolworths and not as good, Spar has a larger selection, especially at Superspar centres, with many imported brands and a nice deli; good European bread selection.

 Checkers – Slightly cheaper than Pick ‘n Pay with an equally wide range of quality products.